Fourier Neural Operators Explained: A Practical Perspective: Neural Operators

-\paragraph{Parameter Count.} For each mode $k$, there is a learnable square complex-valued matrix $R_\phi(k)$ of shape $C_{\text{hidden}} \times C_{\text{hidden}}$ in the spectral convolution layer.
-Collectively, these matrices form a tensor $R_\phi$ with $C_{\text{hidden}}^2 \prod_{j=1}^d K_j$ entries, where $K_j$ denotes the number of retained modes along dimension $j$ (specified by \codebox{n\_modes}).
+\paragraph{Parameter Count.} For each mode $k$, there is a learnable dense complex-valued matrix $R_\phi(k)$ of shape $C_{\text{hidden}} \times C_{\text{hidden}}$ in the spectral convolution layer.
+Collectively, these matrices form a tensor $R_\phi$ with $C_{\text{hidden}}^2 \prod_{m=1}^d K_m$ entries, where $K_m$ denotes the number of retained modes along dimension $m$ (specified by \codebox{n\_modes}).
 Each complex-valued coefficient is parameterized by two real-valued parameters.
-Including an additional bias term containing $C_{\text{hidden}}$ parameters, the total number of trainable parameters in a \codebox{SpectralConv} layer is given by
+Adding a bias term with $C_{\text{hidden}}$ parameters, the total number of trainable parameters in a \codebox{SpectralConv} layer is

 where $\eta=1$ for real-valued data and $\eta=2$ for complex-valued data.